razo7/Nap/README.md

 35.176.236.213 slave4
 35.177.54.37 slave5
 ```
-12. EXCHANGE KEYS- make a passwordless ssh to all the slaves- create key and exchange it OR ssh and save the key as in the terminal it might ask
+4. EXCHANGE KEYS- make a passwordless ssh to all the slaves- create key and exchange it OR ssh and save the key as in the terminal it might ask, *important* for using Hadoop.
 ```
 ssh-keygen -t rsa -P '' -f ~/.ssh/id_rsa # create an RSA key without authntication and save it to ~/.ssh/id_rsa cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys #move it  ~/.ssh/authorized_keys